ansys/pyansys-dev-guide/doc/source/how-to/vulnerabilities.rst

    The same tool could be used, but dedicated to the PyAnsys open source environment.
    This means using the tool in an environment isolated from the Ansys Azure codebase.

-As a first step, these security tools are planned to be used within the `metapackage`_.
+As a first step, these security tools are planned to be used within the `metapackage`_ repository.
-This `metapackage`_ contains PyAnsys packages pined to a certain version of the Ansys unified install.
+This repository contains PyAnsys packages pinned to a certain version of the Ansys unified installation.
-This provides a full overview of the public PyAnsys packages vulnerabilities status.
+This provides a full overview of the vulnerability status for all public PyAnsys packages.
-When a flaw is detected in a PyAnsys package, an issue is opened in the repository associated to this package.
+When a flaw is detected in a PyAnsys package, an issue is opened in the repository associated with this package.
-Then it is up to the maintainers of this repository to handle it as described previously.
+It is then up to the maintainers of this repository to handle it as described previously.

 Finally, if a vulnerability is fixed, a patch release must be created.